-As employers start planning their workforce’s return to their city offices, the challenge faced is making this transition back as safe and easy as possible.
+As employers will eventually start planning their workforce’s return to their offices, the challenge faced is making this transition back as safe and easy as possible.

-That is why we’re offering employers free ferry transfers on our commuter timetable, to pass on to their employees who live in Geelong and on the Bellarine Peninsula.
-(Due to Victorian Government lockdown interruptions, this initiative due to finish on 9 July, has been extended until 23 July – Terms & Conditions apply).
+That is why Port Phillip Ferries wants to offer employers free ferry transfers on our commuter timetable, to pass on to their employees who live in Geelong and on the Bellarine Peninsula.
+(Terms & Conditions apply).

 If you think this offer will help incentivise your employees to return to the office full time, or at least a few days a week, please fill out the form on this page and our Business Development team will be in touch with all details and booking codes to pass onto your staff.

 Onboard features that allow your workers to start their workday onboard:

 - Barista made coffee and cafe

 - Free bike racks

 Geelong Commuter Timetable

 |Geelong > Docklands||7:05 am||8:35 am|

 Portarlington Commuter Timetable